apache/couchdb-documentation/src/api/database/find.rst

         results you require.
 Used for paging through result sets.
 Every query returns an opaque string under the ``bookmark`` key that can then be passed back in a query to get the next page of results.
-If any part of the query other than ``bookmark`` changes between requests, the results are undefined. *Optional, default: null
+If any part of the selector query changes between requests, the results are undefined. *Optional, default: null
     :<json boolean update: Whether to update the index prior to returning the result.
 Default is ``true``. *Optional*